When planning a memorable family gathering or group reunion, budgeting is an essential aspect of your preparation

 Reunions aren’t cheap.
 And unless you invented Google or have struck oil at some point, you might need help funding the festivities.

 There are several ways to earn enough capital to get the event off the ground.
-There are many ways you could fundraise for the event, which can also be fun ways for everyone to feel involved in the planning!
+You could fundraise for the event, which can also be fun ways for everyone to feel involved in the planning.
 We have multiple suggestions in our budgeting guide.

 15. Determine the Cost per Person

 At this point, it’s time to break out the calculator and figure out the expenses per person.
 You should know how many people will attend, how much money you raised through various means, and what’s left to pay.

 If the total cost per person will force your attendees to get second jobs, you should probably trim the fat a bit.
 After all, you probably don’t need to employ both the sword swallowers and the fire jugglers for this year’s reunion.